Ἀαρών Φριδ – Τὸν ὦνον πᾰ́ντων καί τὴν ἀξῐ́ᾱν οὐδένων

 «Κᾰλοί σᾰ́λοι» «Kăloí sắloi» Good Vibrations

 However, what I’ll end up with is anyone’s guess.
-(Certainly, not that many movements.)
+(Certainly, not that many movements, since I don’t plan on making this song an hour long.
+It may end up being twenty minutes or thereabouts.)

 Contents · Tracklist · Discography · Portfolio · Contact me · Website index